NLAFET/block_cimmino/doc/source/usage_cpp.rst

 Calling the solver
 ------------------------------------
-During the construction of the instance, the default parameters are initialized.
+During the construction of the solver object, the default parameters are initialized.
 The user can then call the object as a function (*functor*) with the job number as an argument.